-That's why I've created my Free Business Plan Outline + Guide, a way to jumpstart your efforts and get you writing a plan for your business.
-Download this guide to get you started.
+That's why I've created my Free Business Plan Outline + Guide, a way to jumpstart your efforts and get you to write a plan for your wedding planning business.

 The #1 reason why businesses fail is they don't know who their customers are.
 They don't really, truly, and personally know their customers.

 Instead, you're going to create a business that fully understands who your ideal clients are so that you can solve their problems quicker, faster, and better than anyone else.

-They don't look at what you offer, your message, and say, “this is for me.”
+They don't look at what you offer, your message, and say, “This is for me.”

 There are a lot of wedding planners out there.
 What makes you different?

 You need to create a visual brand that gets noticed.

 After you've set a vision and written your business plan, don't let it all fall apart by having a bad logo and website.

-You toil away at being the best wedding planner, focusing all your time on planning weddings and serving your clients.
-But what about the business owner side?
+You toil away at being the best wedding planner, focusing all your time on planning weddings and serving your clients, but what about the business owner side?